TWS (group): Name

 TWS is an abbreviation of "Twenty Four Seven With Us".
 The number 24 for a day and the number 7 for a week means "every moment".
 In other words, it means "always with TWS".
-Through their music, they want to be valuable friends who make the ordinary everyday life of the public and fans special in every moment that transcends time and space.
+The name reflects the group's stated goal of being a constant presence for their fans, aiming to make ordinary moments feel special through their music.

 History

 Formation and pre-debut activities

 On November 7, 2023, Pledis Entertainment announced their plan to launch a new boy band in the first quarter of 2024.
 Five members of the then-unnamed boy band, with their faces covered, were first introduced by Seventeen member Hoshi, during the SVT Caratland event in 2023.
 On December 21, the group's name–TWS–was revealed.
 The agency explained that the name is derived from the group's tagline "twenty-four-seven with us", which reflects the group's commitment to maintaining an enduring connection with their fans.
 On January 3, 2024, the watch strap brand TWMStrap accused the group of plagiarizing their logo, announcing their intentions to file a legal complaint against the agency.